Color Fields on the Light-Shell: Abstract

 Because of (\ref{trivialscaling}), our picture is classically scale invariant and we could write the classical theory as a purely two dimensional theory on the light-shell, and simply choose $r=1$.
 Physically, however, it is sometimes convenient to think about the theory as we actually use it, in the full three dimensional space, but with the fields living on an expanding light-shell of radius $r=t$.

-Having dealt with (\ref{together1}), we now want to find a Lagrangian that gives (\ref{together2}) as the equation of motion.
-If we do that, we can do quantum mechanics.
+Having dealt with (\ref{together1}), we now want to find a Lagrangian that gives (\ref{together2}) as the equation of motion so that we can eventually do quantum mechanics.
 We have now eliminated time and are in purely Euclidean space, so this is just the energy.
 We would expect a contribution proportional to $\tr(\vec e\,^{2})$, which in terms of $U$ can be written as (where $B$ is some geometrical constant that we do not know how to calculate at this point, and $g$ is the dimensionless coupling constant)

 This is the Lagrangian for a non-linear $\sigma$-model on the light-shell and the $U$ fields (which in some sense are the potentials associated with the electric fields) are Goldstone boson fields associated with the breaking of an $SU(3)_L\times SU(3)_R$, $U\to LUR^\dagger$ down to the diagonal $SU(3)$, $U\to VUV^\dagger$.
 The electric fields $\vec e_a$ are Noether currents associated with the $SU(3)_R$ symmetry, so if (\ref{l1}) were the whole story, $\vec e_a$ would be conserved, in agreement with (\ref{together2}) without sources, for $\tilde\sigma=0$.
 This is a renormalizable theory in 2D, and Polyakov showed long ago that the coupling $g$ exhibits asymptotic freedom~\cite{Polyakov:1975rr}.
 What happens in this particular geometrical situation is simple and interesting.
 Because the fields live on the light-shell of radius $r$, the momenta in the theory are actually angular momenta divided by $r$.
-The $\ell=0$ mode is absent because it gives no contribution to $\vec e$.
+The $\ell=0$ mode is absent because it gives no contribution to $\vec e$ if the total net charge on the light-shell is zero.
 The momenta are bounded away from zero and quantized in units of $1/r$.
 The infrared divergence that one would expect in a flat 2D theory is cut off at $r$.
 Because all the momenta scale with $1/r$, it is appropriate to choose the renormalization scale to scale with $1/r$, so the coupling depends on the radius.

 Up to this point, we believe that our analysis is quite robust.
 In the appropriate limit, we can describe the physics in terms of light-shell fields, and the condition that the field strengths vanish inside the light shell implies quite directly that these fields are described by a non-linear $\sigma$-model.
 We are on shakier ground from here on, where we discuss the dependence on the charges and currents of the high energy particles that are producing the fields.
 Here $\kappa$ gets involved, and in our indirect approach to the limit, we do not know exactly what $\kappa$ is.
 But we believe that a non-zero $\kappa$ is necessary and have a guess for its form, and we will now discuss the reasons for the belief and the guess.
 Suppose first that $\kappa=0$.
 Then the equation of motion for $U$ would be (from (\ref{together2})),